lisapps/dev-exercise/README.md

 ### Notes
 * Use structures of atomic design where possible.
 * Make CSS your primary solution to as many possible scenarios before resorting to javascript.
-* Make use of the BEM naming convention for css classnames (x-blockName__elementName--modifierName), see figure below for details.
+* Make use of the BEM naming convention for css classnames (x-blockName__elementName--modifierName)